MostafaRamzySayedAhmed/TechSolutionsCompanyTemplate/README.md

 # Tech Solutions Company Template
+It’s a Non-Responsive Template.

+# The Features
+* The Simple & Classic Design.
-It’s a Non-Responsive Template, Can Be Used for IT Companies to Offer Their Technical Solutions in an Awesome Way for Other Clients.
+* It Can Be Used by IT Companies to Offer Their Technical Solutions in an Awesome Way.

 # The Used Technologies
 * HTML